Currency

 These are all, to the best of our knowledge, legitimate companies offering products and services that people want to buy.

-The SEC Is on a Losing Streak thanks to the Grayscale Bitcoin Trust Decision
+The SEC is on a Losing Streak thanks to the Grayscale Bitcoin Trust Decision

 In 2023, a federal appeals court ordered the agency to reopen the review process to convert the Trust into an ETF – something it had previously refused to approve.